Quantum memory as a perpetuum mobile? Stability v.s. reversibility of information processing: Measurements and Landauer's Principle

 The second possibility is much more likely as the laws of thermodynamics seem to provide ultimate, model independent limitations on physical processes.
-Assuming now that the task which does not violate the laws of thermodynamics can be realized in principle by a certain physical process one can formulate the following:
+It seems that the task which does not violate the laws of thermodynamics can be realized in principle by a certain physical process.
+Therefore, one can formulate the plausible hypothesis which does not violate the laws of thermodynamics:\\ \textbf{Hypothesis I}\\ \emph{Equilibrium (metastable) states can be distinguished (measured), with the error decreasing exponentially with the size of the system, at the arbitrarily low energy cost.}\\

-{\bf Landauer's Principle for Measurement (LPM)} \emph {A measurement which allows to distinguish between two different states of a system coupled to a heat bath:\\ a) needs at least $kT\ln 2$ of work if those states relax to their uniform statistical mixture,\\ b) does not need a net amount of work if those states are equilibrium ones.}

-{\bf Remarks} It is often claimed that the work (at least $kT\ln 2$) needed to perform a binary measurement is actually used to erase a bit of information in a "memory" of a measuring device \cite{Bennett}.
-To support this picture microscopic models of erasure have been proposed involving certain \emph{entropy-energy balance} \cite{Piech}.
-However, as shown in the Appendix II this argument is generally not convincing.
-Therefore, we are left with phenomenological arguments as presented above which do not depend on the detailed model of the measurement procedure.
-To develop a microscopic model of measurement we need a detailed dynamical description of involved physical processes similar to that presented in the Appendix I. Such an example of a measurement's model which violates the sLPM is presented in the Appendix III.
+Hypothesis I makes distinction between the information encoded in relaxing states or metastable states.
+Only for the former the associated information gain has a physical meaning and should be included into the thermodynamical entropy balance.
+This information is unstable and therefore must be recorded while the stable information need not.
+The crossover between them is described by the error behavior.
+For smaller systems the error grows and the "cost-free" acquiring of information must be replaced by the "costly" recording procedure.